Safety and fairness. For all.

 The protection of its collaborators and all external stakeholders is a top priority for the Company, in accordance to the provisions of ISO 45001 – Health and Safety Management System, which covers all employees of the Italian sites.
 HSE function (Health, Safety and Environment) deals with accidents and injuries in the workplace management, as well as concerns and near misses.

 A corporate wellbeing program has been active for several years.
 It promotes employees’ wellbeing with the purpose to improve their health, motivation, and involvement.
-After those carried out in 2017 and 2019, in 2022 a third company climate survey will be carried out among the company population to redefine priorities, grasp new needs, and receive opinions on the activities carried out.
+After those carried out in 2017 and 2019, two company climate surveys were conducted in 2022 among the corporate population to redefine priorities, capture new needs and receive opinions on the activities carried out.
+The results made it possible to identify three new keywords: Development, Energy and Equity, areas around which the company is committed to defining improvement actions.
+The Development area will focus on the training and alignment of managers; the Energy area will see further promotion of work-life balance and the strengthening of company conventions; the Equity area will include a more impartial regulation of smart working and the extension of performance evaluation criteria.

 In addition to the professional development and wellbeing of its collaborators, the Company considers the impact generated on its partners along the value creation chain (both clients and suppliers) and in the local communities and territories where it operates.